Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/01-convolution-tutorial/README.md

 ./run.sh
 ```

-Results similar to the ones shown below will be printed.
+Results similar to the following will be printed.
 Note down the CPU throughput.

 ```bash
 ----------------------------------------------------------------------------